A Lefschetz theorem for crystalline representations

 By the low-degree terms of the Leray spectral sequence, there is a natural exact sequence

 (See e.g. \cite[Eqns.
 9.2.11.3 and 9.2.11.4 on p.
 256-257]{FGAexplained}.)
-For a line bundle, we define the $l$-adic Chern class via the Kummer sequence, which induces a map
+For a line bundle, we define the $\ell$-adic Chern class via the Kummer sequence, which induces a map

-This map is compatible with base change and hence agrees with the notion of $l$-adic fist Chern class for smooth projective varieties over fields.
-In particular, we obtain a class $c_1(L)$ in $H^0_{\text{\'et}}(X,R^2f_{*}\mathbb{Z}_l(-1))$.
-The result follows. \end{proof}
+This map is compatible with base change and hence agrees with the notion of $\ell$-adic first Chern class for smooth projective varieties over fields.
+In particular, we obtain a class $c_1(L)$ in $H^0_{\et}(S,R^2f_{*}\mathbb{Z}_{\ell}(-1))$.

 We now define Chern classes for rank $r>1$ vector bundles $\mathcal{E}$.
 By the splitting principle, we may suppose that $\mathcal{E}$ has a filtration whose subquotients are line bundles $\mathcal{L}_i$.
 Then the total Chern class is multiplicative in such iterated extensions: